 What did we learn?

-The vast majority of CWL Returners were female.
+The vast majority of CWL Returners were female, many educated to degree level.
 Research has shown that women often return to work in part-time, less senior roles in order to find the flexibility they need to be able to balance work with care.
 The economic impact of this on women is, therefore, two-fold: they work fewer hours and for a lower hourly rate when returning to work, despite having more experience to offer organisations on their return.
-Of the Returners that provided information about their educational level, most were degree level educated.
-Again, this reinforces the need for employers to offer flexibility in their roles for experienced and senior staff, not just at entry level.
+This reinforces the need for employers to offer flexibility in their roles for experienced and senior staff, not just at entry level.

 The majority of Returners requested practical support that could be delivered by an employer as a means of gaining experience of being in the workplace after a break, as well as understanding the roles offered by employers and the skills that they are looking for.
-Returners most frequently asked for work trials; work experience and workplace visits.
-This illustrates that these opportunities, often associated as activities for school leavers looking for entry level roles, are also valued by experienced candidates who have had a break from the workplace.
+Returners most frequently asked for work trials; work experience and workplace visits, demonstrating that these activities have value beyond school leavers looking for entry level roles.

 What happened as a result?

 In collaboration with Returners, ESOs and employers we created a three-part toolkit for employers in order to improve their understanding of the various flexible working options, and how to remove barriers to attracting Returners during recruitment.

 In order to make the pathway back to work more accessible to Returners, we undertook research into the use of job boards. ’Flexible working – the role of job boards in better promoting flexible working’ reports our findings and recommendations, which includes the creation of a Greater Manchester jobs board that specialises in flexible opportunities.
 GMCVO will continue using this report to ensure recruitment pathways are more accessible to everyone looking for flexible opportunities.